 |Free with ads||Over 30 million||Not specified||$11.99 (with YouTube Red)|

 What to consider when choosing a music streaming service

 There's no shortage of music streaming services available in Australia these days, even with some pretty heavy consolidation over the past couple of years.
 Choosing which service is the best for your needs comes down to defining what your needs are to start with.

 - Device compatibility.
 The other big consideration to take into account when choosing a music streaming service is device compatibility.
-While pretty much every service offers both iOS and Android apps (yes, even Apple Music), if you want to listen to music while you play games on your PS4, you'll need Spotify for example.
-With connected devices like Sonos offering comprehensive service support this is less of an issue than it used to be though.
+While pretty much every service offers both iOS and Android apps (yes, even Apple Music), if you want to listen to music while you play games on your PS4, you'll need Spotify, for example.
+However, with connected devices like Sonos offering comprehensive service support, this is less of an issue than it used to be.